 Attract physicians to establish a new full-time practice in eligible communities.

 Community eligibility for the NRRR Initiative is based on a Rurality Index for Ontario (RIO) score, a measure of rurality that ensures funding is specifically targeted to northern and very rural communities.
 The RIO2008_Basic score is derived from three factors: population (count and density), travel time to a basic referral centre, and travel time to an advanced referral centre.
 RIO scores are assigned to Statistics Canada census subdivisions (CSDs).

 In order for an applicant to be eligible for the NRRR Initiative grant the applicant must be approved by the Northern Health Programs (NHP) office, Primary Health Care Branch before the applicant establishes his/her practice in the eligible community.
+Failure to do so may result in the application being denied.
 In addition, the applicant must be establishing a full-time practice in an eligible community in which they have never previously practiced full-time.
 The applicant may apply once he/she has completed residency training, or before establishing their full-time practice and must meet all of the following requirements:

 - Has committed to establishing a full-time practice (full-time is defined as a minimum of 40 hours per week spent in patient care exclusive of on-call services) in a community whose RIO score is 40 or greater, or in the five Northern Ontario Urban Referral Centre census metropolitan areas (North Bay, Sault Ste.
 Marie, Sudbury, Thunder Bay and Timmins) and in which they have never previously practiced full-time.